 Part Two: How to Ensure Interview Practices Support Returners

-Part Three: How to Attract Returners in Your Job Advert
+Part Three: How to Attract Returners to Your Organisation

 GMCVO and GMCC will deliver quarterly Panels of representatives from GM businesses, employment support agencies and people that have experience of being parents/carers to discuss issues relating to the delivery of the ‘Caring, Working, Living’ project and its aims.
 We will share resources and good practice from these meetings here.